-In 2019, a rectification order was issued for the first time by the Minister of Internal Affairs and Communications against a telephone forwarding service provider based on the opinion statements issued by the National Public Safety Commission and the National Police Agency thus far.
+In 2020, two rectification orders were issued by the Minister of Internal Affairs and Communications against a telephone forwarding service provider.
+This happens when the competent administrative agency that receives the opinion statements issued by the National Public Safety Commission and the National Police Agency issues a rectification order against a specified business operator if such specified business operator mentioned in such opinion statements is deemed to have violated the provisions of the Act on Prevention of Transfer of Criminal Proceeds.

-The National Public Safety Commission and the National Police Agency have collected reports from 27 telephone forwarding service providers from 2013, at which time telephone forwarding service providers were added to the specified business operators, until the end of
+The National Public Safety Commission and the National Police Agency have collected reports from 34 telephone forwarding service providers from 2013, at which time telephone forwarding service providers were added to the specified business operators, until the end of 2020, and submitted opinions statements to the Minister of Internal Affairs and Communications regarding the results of reports collected from 28 telephone forwarding service providers.